QuakeMigrate/QuakeMigrate/docs/installation.rst

 ----------------------
 The simplest way to get a working copy of QuakeMigrate is to install it from the Python Package Index (PyPI) using ``pip`` (the Python package installer).

-To do this you first need to set up an enivironment.
+To do this you first need to set up an environment.
 We recommend creating a minimal environment initially:

 .. code-block:: bash